 - If working or studying after hours, arrange to leave with someone you know or request campus security/safety escort assistance from the Security Patrol Officer, George Aims Back (406) 845-8714.
-Lock doors and windows if working late alone. - Refrain from getting in elevators with people who look out of place or behave in a strange or threatening way.
-Always immediately report suspicious people or

-- conditions to BFCC Chief Security Officer, Frank Goings (406) 845-4684 or to the Security Patrol Officer, George Aims Back (406) 845-8714 - If being followed, go to a populated area or well lit area. - Be alert to any suspicious persons or vehicles. - Carry a fully charged cell phone with emergency numbers pre-programmed.
+Lock doors and windows if working late alone. - Always maintain awareness of your surroundings and avoid situations where you feel unsafe.
+Do not place yourself in close proximity to individuals who appear threatening or are behaving strangely. - If being followed, go to a populated area or well lit area. - Be alert to any suspicious persons or vehicles. - Carry a fully charged cell phone with emergency numbers pre-programmed.